 You will need someone to look after your property when you are not there and also take care of the guests who are staying in your house.
 It depends on the type of vacation home you buy, but you should expect to pay around $110 to $250 a month for a property manager to look after your property.

 If you are going to be renting out your vacation home, you need to market your property and let potential guests know about your property.
 The good news is that most property managers will do the marketing for you, but sometimes you might want to do a little more.

-If you advertise on VRBO.com or Homeaway.com (the two most popular vacation home-renting websites) you will probably pay between $400 and $1000 a year, depending upon the marketing package you choose.
+If you advertise on VRBO (to learn more about how to rent your place and list for free on VRBO, click here) or Homeaway (the two most popular vacation home-renting websites) you will probably pay between $400 and $1000 a year, depending upon the marketing package you choose.
 In addition to marketing costs, you should also figure in your time, as these guests will be contacting and paying you directly.
 A homeowner recently told me that they spend as much as 2 to 4 hours on each booking talking to the guests and making sure the payments went through.

 Higher HOA Dues

 Most vacation home communities charge higher HOA dues than, say, residential communities.
 Why?
 Simple, the vacation home communities usually have more security gates and security guards patrolling the community for the safety of the guests.
 Plus, most vacation home communities include many amenities for guests staying on the property that cost money, such as free coffee, an internet café, free newspapers, shuttle service to local attractions, etc.